Getting Started¶

 deliberate and human-initiated, with a self-identifying Co-Authored-By: trailer.

-Enable installs a .github/pull_request_template.md so every PR description opens with two
+on Azure DevOps — so every PR/MR description opens with two

 short sections — What (the change) and Why (the intent it serves) — and closes with a